The Essentials Programme: Unit 1 (two-day course)

 This event has already happened.

-The ILM Essentials of Legacy Management course will guide delegates through the essential information required to manage legacies effectively within the charity sector.
+The ILM Essentials of Legacy Management course is based on the old Core Programme and, as the name suggests, will guide delegates through the essential information required to manage legacies effectively within the charity sector.

 Whilst each unit is a stand-alone course, the three units progress through from the basics of legacy giving and probate law, to more complex areas such as taxation, property and non-English & Welsh jurisdictions.